-Required: Yes-completed by both Head of Household and staff member ongoing DRF financial assistance review the household's file and also certifies safe, decent, and sanitary housing.
+Due Date: Completed at first instance of assistance for households receiving ongoing DRF financial assistance review the household's file and also certifies safe, decent, and sanitary housing.
 The form also determines the current housing situation of the household.
 The Consent and Homeless Certification Form must be completed and signed by head of household before first instance of DRF assistance.
 The MHDC Consent and Homeless Certification Form is the only acceptable Consent and Homeless Certification form and other versions or altercations of this form will not be accepted.